 Admittedly, there were a couple of moments I thought were pretty funny, the dating sim in episode 4, and the boxes in episode 8.
 However, in both of those cases, I thought the rest of the episode was mediocre, for reasons which I already outlined earlier.
 And even then, while these two scenes were funny, I didn't feel like it was worth watching the whole show just to laugh at only two scenes and be bored for the rest.
 I felt like dropping it, and if I had, I wouldn't have missed out on anything.

-The show, theoretically, has a lot of good ideas, which could have ended up resulting in a genuinely clever show, but it never attempts to actually do anything with said potential nor does it take any risks, merely relying on the same tired old gags with no thought involved, and ends up a generic, mediocre comedy, just as bland, forgettable and monotonous as the very same romance mangas that it supposedly parodies.
+The show, theoretically, has a lot of good ideas, which could have ended up resulting in a genuinely clever show, but it never attempts to actually do anything with said potential nor does it take any risks, merely relying on the same 5 or 6 jokes with no thought involved, and ends up a generic, mediocre comedy, just as bland, forgettable and monotonous as the very same romance mangas that it supposedly parodies.

 If you're fine with repetitive humor, then watch this if you'd like.
 Otherwise, if you're looking for something original in terms of characters and humor, you're better off looking for something else instead.
 There's certainly worse shows out there in regards to this, but there's also far better ones as well.read more